Nickpanek/fauxembroideryfabric/_patterns/orange-cat-faux-embroidery-floral-fabric-panel.md

 lastmod: 2025-10-31
 related: []
 faq:
-  - question: "What type of projects suit this cat panel?"
+  - question: "What projects suit this cat panel?"
-    answer: "Ideal for wall art, pillow fronts, or quilt centerpieces."
+    answer: "Use for pillow fronts, quilt centers, or framed textile art."
-  - question: "Is the background printed or textured?"
+  - question: "Is the texture raised?"
-    answer: "It’s a printed design that imitates stitched embroidery."
+    answer: "No. It prints flat while mimicking stitched embroidery."
-  - question: "Can the panel be resized?"
+  - question: "Can I change the size?"
-    answer: "Yes, just email me."
+    answer: "Yes.
+Adjust scale in Spoonflower before printing."
 howto:
+  - step: "Center the panel and cut with a 1/2 in seam allowance."
-   - step: "Combine with coordinating green or floral fabrics for quilting."
+  - step: "Pair with coordinating green solids or small florals."
-  - step: "Topstitch along flower outlines for realistic faux embroidery effect."
+  - step: "Topstitch along outlines to boost the faux stitch effect."
 ---

-This faux embroidery fabric depicts an orange tabby cat looking upward amid pink and purple blooms.
-The hand-stitched illusion adds depth and charm to any sewing project while keeping the flat printed ease of use.
+This faux embroidery fabric shows an orange tabby gazing upward amid pink and purple blooms on green.
+The print gives hand-stitched detail without the work.

 **Features**
-- Detailed faux embroidered cat and floral design
+- Detailed faux embroidered cat and florals
-- Vibrant pink, purple, and green palette
+- Pink, purple, and green palette
-- Perfect for panels, pillows, or framed textile art
+- Ideal for panels, pillows, and quilt focal blocks
-- Realistic stitch effect for visual texture
+- Realistic stitch illusion prints cleanly
-- Printed cotton ideal for easy sewing and quilting
+- Works well on cotton for crisp edges